Skip to Main Content

 Good file and folder naming improves searching, helps you and others distinguish documents from one another, allows documents to be sorted into a logical order, and makes it easier to interpret documents and information from their file name.

-• Think about ordering the elements within a file name logically and to enable sorting
+• Think about ordering the elements within a file name logically, and to enable you to sort your files in the way you want.

 • Avoid spaces in file names, use capitals and underscores instead e.g. FileName.xxx or file_name.xxx